The Motley Fool vs Seeking Alpha 2023

 - A subscription plan for every budget

-- Education available for all experience levels
+- Education available for all experience levels and investing strategies

-Motley Fool Cons
+The Motley Fool Cons

 - Somewhat aggressive marketing strategy